stevemmarshall/dropSeqPipe/docs/docs/Create-config-files.md

 ## 1. config.yaml - Executables, system and experiment parameters
 The config.yaml contains the paths to the the Drop-Seq tools wrapper, paths to references and parameters for each step of the pipeline.
 ```
-    :*emp-directory: /path/to/temp/or/scratch/folder
+LOCAL:
-    r*q-wrapper: /path/to/drop-seq-tools-wrapper.sh
+    temp-directory: /path/to/temp/or/scratch/folder
     memory: 4g
 META:
-    *cies:
+    species:
-    *   - SPECIES_ONE
+       - SPECIES_ONE
-    *   - SPECIES_TWO
+       - SPECIES_TWO
     ratio: 0.2
     reference-file: reference.fasta
     annotation-file: annotation.gtf